kisscool62/datasciencecoursera/getting_data/README.md

 ==================================================================
-Human Activity Recognition Using Smartphones Dataset Version 1.0
+## Human Activity Recognition Using Smartphones Dataset
+Version 1.0
 ==================================================================
 Pascal AUREGAN
 Coursera
 Getting and Cleaning Data
 ==================================================================
-This data set is done from
+* This data set is created from

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Original data and description can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+* Original data and description can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The goal of the script is to extract means and standard deviations from the original data. mean and standard deviation should be the value for each subject, each activity, each feature, each axis.
+* The goal of the script is to extract means and standard deviations from the original data.
+Mean and standard deviation should be the value for each subject, each activity, each feature, each axis.

 ==================================================================